Funeral Insurance Industry Fraud

 Add to that the havoc caused when living people find out that they have actually been ‘dead’ for some time.

 State mortuary staff as well as private funeral parlours are involved with syndicates.
-Insiders alert them when a body arrives and is unidentified.
+Insiders alert them when an unidentified body arrives.
 This is the time a fraudulent death certificate is issued and a claim is made.

 Perhaps the person had a policy and the syndicate submitted a fraudulent death claim without the insured person’s knowledge.
 Or a funeral policy was taken out on a person’s life by the syndicate.
 The syndicate paid the premiums during the waiting period of the policy.

 Funeral Insurance Industry Fraud – Corpses Play a Role in Get-Rich-Quick Schemes

 Funeral insurance companies have their full quota of dealing with people who steal ID cards and corpses.
 They then claim from various life insurance companies.